Paul-Jarschke/AngStHasen/project/seats/README.md

 ![](./flightseats/static/img/images/show_stats.png)

 ## Installation
-Please follow the following steps to install ASR:
+Please follow the following steps to install AngStHasenFlights:
 1. clone the repository using the command line command: "git clone https://github.com/prichi99/AngStHasen.git".
 2. open the project-folder "angsthasen/project/seats" of the project in your terminal
 3. install the required dependencies.
 To do this, just enter the command "pip install -r requirements.txt" in the terminal.